DAY THREE of 2019 SLAMSEYS CREATIVE SUMMER CHALLENGE

 Fold & Send Letters are like old-fashioned flimsy airmail folded letters.
 Once written, they’re folded and sealed becoming letter and envelope in one.
 There’s more space to write than on a postcard but not so much space that you need to write too much.
 Use these instructions for making your own Fold & Mail Letter from a sheet of A4 paper.

 Envelopes are so easy to make, it seems a shame to use boring plain ones.
 They’re an excellent way to use paper left over from printing and craft projects or you can create your own designs from plain paper.
 If you’d like to make envelopes, read our tutorial How to Make Paper Envelopes, which includes an envelope template.
+Make plain envelopes a bit special by lining them with decorated paper.

 If you need some inspiration, take a look at the amazing Mail Art at Naomi Loves (whose work is pictured above).